 How to write a successful personal statement for graduate school

-Along with your resume, transcripts and recommendation letters, most graduate school applications also require you to submit a personal statement.
+When you apply to graduate school, along with your resume, transcripts and recommendation letters, you’ll probably also have to submit a personal statement.

 A personal statement is a short essay of around 500–1,000 words, in which you tell a compelling story about who you are, what drives you, and why you’re applying.